fivenorth-io/loop-sdk/README.md

 Note: `submitAndWaitForTransaction` errors do not always mean the transaction failed.
 A 4xx error (e.g., 400) indicates a definite failure.
 A 5xx/timeout can mean the ledger is slow or backed up; the transaction may still be committed later, so clients should continue to listen for updates rather than assume failure.

-Deduplication: both async execute and execute-and-wait use a 1 hour deduplication window.
-If you retry within that window, resubmit the same `command_id` and `submission_id` so the request is idempotent.
+Deduplication: by default the wallet execute path uses a 30 minute deduplication window.
+You can override it with `deduplicationPeriod` in submit options.
+For ambiguous outcomes (for example timeout, disconnect, or 5xx where the previous submission may already have reached Canton), retry with the same payload `commandId` within that window to avoid double execution.

 #### Sign a Message